burtcorp/jmespath-java/README.md

 `jmespath-jackson` obviously depends on Jackson, specifically Jackson DataBind (`com.fasterxml.jackson.core:jackson-databind`), but other than that it only depends on `jmespath-core`.

-`jmespath-gson` depends on GSON, specifically `com.google.code.gson:gson`, but other than that only `jmespath-core`.
+`jmespath-gson` depends on Gson, specifically `com.google.code.gson:gson`, but other than that only `jmespath-core`.

 ## Basic usage